nevingeorge/ALMA/README.md

 Lines 5-end: List of μ's for each character in the alphabet, with each μ appearing in a rxr grid

-Examples of input files can be found in the respository.
+Example input files can be found in the respository.

 ### Author: Nevin George